EzgiLenaS/WorkingVironment/group/member6_log.md

 We tried to write code for the lauch button for an hour We managed to convert arraylist to observablelist
 We decided to handle delete button in this way

+### ~ 17.05.2020 ~
+we gathered Berkan and Saitcan again for 2 hours
+WE kinda managed to make launch button working
+We can open multiple webpages and and programs that we initialized one by one in just one click But we could not pull the programs from an arraylist yet